fredhutchio/tfcb_2019/homeworks/homework01/README.md

 Publish `tfcb-homework01` to GitHub using GitHub Desktop.
 Make sure to set this to be a "public" repository.
 The resulting repository can now be accessed at github.com/{your_name}/tfcb-homework01.
 If necessary, you can make this repository public by going to "Settings" from this page.

-_Include the think to your `tfcb-homework01` GitHub repository here._
+_Include the link to your `tfcb-homework01` GitHub repository here._

 ## Problem 4